Configure an M4 Mac for Video Editing

 [ Update, Nov.
 18, 2024.
-I just finished testing DaVinci Resolve and will write it up by mid-week.
+I just finished testing all three video editors.
 Based on what I’ve learned, I’ve changed my opinion on RAM and GPUs.
-I added new comments below.]
+I also added new comments and modified my hardware recommendations. ]

-I’m still in the middle of my performance testing, but already I can see that the M4-series Macs continue Apple’s tradition of delivering outstanding computer performance in a variety of form factors at (mostly) affordable prices.
+After finishing my performance testing of both NLE software and a range of Macs, it is clear that the M4-series Macs continue Apple’s tradition of delivering outstanding computer performance in a variety of form factors at (mostly) affordable prices.

 SO, SHOULD YOU BUY ONE?